synith/synith/README.md

 - 👋 Hi, I’m @synith
-- 👀 I’m interested in ...
-Learning how to get a job in the game dev industry as a programmer
+- 👀 I’m interested in ... starting my career in the game dev industry as a programmer
 - 🌱 I’m currently learning ...
 Unity Game Development with C#
 - 💞️ I’m looking to collaborate on ...
 Unity projects as a programmer
 - 📫 How to reach me ...